Lecture notes on duality and interpolation spaces: Notation, basic definitions and properties of the dual couple of a Banach couple

 \section{Notation, basic definitions and properties of the dual couple of a Banach couple}

-All Banach spaces considered here will be assumed to be complex Banach spaces.
+{} All Banach spaces considered here will be assumed to be complex Banach spaces.

-For any two Banach spaces, $A$ and $B$ it will be convenient to use the notation $A\overset{1}{\subset }B$ to mean that $A$ is contained in $B$ and that, furthermore, $\left\| a\right\| _{B}\le \left\| a\right\| _{A}$ for each $a\in A$.
-The notation $A\overset{1}{=}B$ will mean that $A\overset{1}{ \subset }B$ and also $B\overset{1}{\subset }A$, i.e., it means that $A$ and $ B$ coincide with equality of norms.
+For any two Banach spaces, $A$ and $B$ it will be convenient to use the notation $A\overset{1}{\subset}B$ to mean that $A$ is contained in $B$ and that, furthermore, $\left\Vert a\right\Vert _{B}\le\left\Vert a\right\Vert _{A}$ for each $a\in A$.
+The notation $A\overset{1}{=}B$ will mean that $A\overset{1}{\subset}B$ and also $B\overset{1}{\subset}A$, i.e., it means that $A$ and $B$ coincide with equality of norms.

 As usual, $A^{*}$ will denote the space of all continuous linear functionals on $A$.
-But we will sometimes use the alternative notation $A^{\#}$ for another space which is isometrically isomorphic to $A^{*}$.

-A \textbf{\textit{Banach couple}}, sometimes also referred to as a\textbf{\ \textit{Banach pair}}, and denoted by $(X_{0},X_{1})$, is an ordered pair of Banach spaces $X_{0}$ and $X_{1}$ which are both contained in some Hausdorff topological vector space $\mathcal{X}$.
-The two inclusion maps $X_{0}\subset \mathcal{X}$ and $X_{1}\subset \mathcal{X}$ are both required to be continuous.
+But we will sometimes use the alternative notation $A^{\#}$ for another space which is isometrically isomorphic to $A^{*}$. \begin{defn} A \textbf{\textit{Banach couple}}, sometimes also referred to as a \textbf{\textit{Banach pair}} or \textbf{\textit{interpolation pair,}} and denoted by $(X_{0},X_{1})$, is an ordered pair of Banach spaces $X_{0}$ and $X_{1}$ which are both contained in some Hausdorff topological vector space $\mathcal{X}$.
+The two inclusion maps $X_{0}\subset\mathcal{X}$ and $X_{1}\subset\mathcal{X}$ are both required to be continuous. \end{defn} \begin{rem} In fact the conditions imposed in Definition \ref{def:BanachPair} can be equivalently replaced by certain others which seem \textit{a priori} to be weaker or stronger: